Apple Intelligence

 Suite of artificial intelligence tools developed by Apple Inc.

-Apple Intelligence is an artificial intelligence system developed by Apple Inc. Relying on a combination of on-device and server processing, it was announced on June 10, 2024, at the 2024 Worldwide Developers Conference, as a built-in feature of Apple's iOS 18, iPadOS 18, and macOS Sequoia, which were announced alongside Apple Intelligence.
+Apple Intelligence is a collection of artificial intelligence features developed by Apple.
+Relying on a combination of on-device and server processing, it was announced on June 10, 2024, at the 2024 Worldwide Developers Conference, as a built-in feature of Apple's iOS 18, iPadOS 18, and macOS Sequoia, which were announced alongside Apple Intelligence.
 Apple Intelligence is free for all users with supported devices.

+On macOS, Apple Intelligence is available only on Apple silicon Mac computers; Intel-based Mac computers are not supported.
+Features include writing tools that assist users with grammar and proofreading, image generation, summaries of system notifications, AI-assisted image retouching in the Photos app, and integration with ChatGPT, a chatbot by OpenAI.